dhill5/dhill5.github.io/Guessing.md

 6. **TOO HIGH**

 If user input is too high, the message "TOO HIGH" is displayed.
-User is asked to guess again
+User is asked to input again

 7. **TOO LOW**

 If user input is too low, the message "TOO LOW" is displayed.
-User is asked to try again.
+User is asked to input again.

 8. **Correct**